growr-xyz/growr-documentation/specification/2-1-setup-overview.md

 In progress...

-The next sections describes the following processes:
+The next sections describe the following processes:

 - Growr node deployment
 - User setup